 2. Don’t Make Your Core Value List Generic, Irrelevant, and Misleading

 There is nothing wrong with getting inspiration or motivation to create a core value list from other businesses or references.
 However, you should always be cautious when doing this as the last thing that you would like to happen is for you to come up with a generic core value list that your stakeholders cannot relate to.
 It is also important for your core value list to not be misleading which is why you have to be precise when writing down its details.
 Make your core value list really relevant by ensuring that it is incorporated in the image and actual processes of your business.

 3. Don’t Use a Core Value List That Does Not Align With or Relate to Your Workplace Culture

 Do not fool your target audience with a core value list that they cannot observe within your organization.
 You should be honest when listing down all of your core values as it can easily be detected if you just placed certain details only to impress your stakeholders.
 It is essential for your core value list to be as transparent as possible so you can make sure that it reflects what you truly believe in.
-Always look into your workplace culture as it is where you can see the beliefs and values that build your identity as an organization.
+Always look into your workplace culture as it is where you can see the beliefs and values that build your identity as an organizational Strategic Plan.